juanlvo/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-My model is the implementation of the neural network of NVIDEA, this network consist in
+The model which was implemented was the neural network of NVIDEA, this network consist in

 <table>
 	<tr>